appressoas/django_cradmin/docs/gettingstartedguide.rst

         gettingstarted_cradmin_instance.py
         models.py
 The file named ``account_index.py`` will contain a class which is a sub of the ``WithinRoleTemplateView``.
-This view is used when you extends the ``django_cradmin/base.django.html`` template and it inherit from Djangos generic templateview.
+This view is used when you extends the ``django_cradmin/base.django.html`` template which inherit from Djangos generic templateview.
 As the name suggests, our ``WithinRoleTemplateView`` is used when you have a role, as we sat in the cradmin instance file to the class Account.